Homological Mirror Symmetry for Hypertoric Varieties I: Mirror symmetry via microlocal sheaves

 After defining the relevant spaces and categories of DQ modules, we state our main equivalence in Theorem \ref{mainthm-Hodge} and Corollary \ref{centralcorollary}.

 There are a few obvious related questions.
 What corresponds to the category of all (not necessarily equivariant) coherent sheaves on $\mathfrak{M}$?
-What corresponds to the full Fukaya category of $\mathfrak{Y}$?
+What corresponds to the full category of $DQ$-modules of $\Dol$?
 We plan to address these questions in a future publication.